ibexa/behat/doc/getting_started.md

 # Getting started

-Ibexa behat repository was created to make development of [Behat](https://behat.org/en/latest/) tests for Ibexa DXP easier and quicker.
+Ibexa/behat repository was created to make development of [Behat](https://behat.org/en/latest/) tests for Ibexa DXP easier and quicker.
 If you're new to Behat you can get familiar with it by browsing [Behat's documentation](https://docs.behat.org/en/latest/guides.html).

 # How can I use Behat in my project?